ehsansumra/surveyProject/README.md

 # Hi.
-I'm Ehsan Sumra and this is my Full Stack Survey Project
+I'm Ehsan Sumra and this is my Full Stack Survey Project.

 This is a fully responsive and user-friendly interface to create surveys, take surveys, and view the submission data of each survey.
 This app has a REST API backend using Node.js, Express.js, Sequelize ORM and MySQL.
 It also uses a Single page application frontend architecture using React.